waritpongkum/waritpongkum/README.md

 I'm a 17-year-old who loves mathematics and programming.
 I started with front-end web development and learned about some comsci stuff, Now I aim to be an AI researcher and I want to be a part of building the next breakthrough in AI!

 ### 🚀 What I'm Doing Now
-- 🎓 Education: Going to be an applied math student at KMITL.
+- 🎓 Education: Going to be an applied math student at [KMITL](https://www.kmitl.ac.th/).
 - 📚 Learning: Algebra.
-- 🤖 Interests: AI, Algorithm and Math.
+- 🤖 Interests: AI, Algorithm and Mathematics.

 ### 🛠️ My Skills
 **Languages & Frameworks:**